LDalby/mapping-methods/draft.md

 ### Special section about fields
-The Danish AgriFish Agency ( under the Ministry of Food, Agriculture and Fisheries) maintains a maps of fields and a database of crops grown in Denmark.
-The database is updated each year.
+The Danish AgriFish Agency ( under the Ministry of Food, Agriculture and Fisheries) maintains a map of all fields and a database of crops grown in Denmark.
+The database is updated annually.
 Farmers are obliged to report for each individual field the crop they intend to grow the following year.
 The data set used for this study stems from 2012 where more than 45.000 farmers contributed to the database.
-The data set makes it possible for each field to identify the farmer who owned (or managed) it and the actual crop grown.
+The data set makes it possible to identify the  owner (or manager) of each field and the actual crop grown on it.

 #### The handling of the actual field polygons
 + How was it processed?